DeveloperDunne/Space-Quiz/README.md

 <br>

 ## 7. Achknowledgements and Credits:

+### Design Credits:

+- Balsamiq: This was used to design the website before building.
+- [Google Fonts](https://fonts.google.com/): Fonts used were from here.
+- [Favicon.io](https://favicon.io/): Favicon was taken from here.

+### Achknowledements and Credits:

 - Ideas were taken from the Code Institute's Love Maths project and Youtube.
 - My mentor, Medale Oluwafemi for his guidance and support.